Do I Need A Bassinet For My Stroller? A Parent’s Guide 2025

 How long can my baby stay in a bassinet stroller?

-Bassinets usually work until your baby is 4-6 months old or can sit up.
-Always check the manufacturer’s weight and age limits.
+Bassinets usually work until your baby is 4–6 months old, or until they roll, push up, sit up, or reach the product’s weight/height limit—whichever comes first.
+Always check the manufacturer’s limits (AAP, 2022).

 Do all strollers work with bassinets?